richibrics/IoTuring/README.md

 # DomoticTuring
-Simple and powerful script to control your pc and share stats to HomeAssistant
+Simple and powerful script to control your pc and share stats to HomeAssistant.